Spectral Graph Theory, Fall 2018

 - anticipate needing to prove theorems later in your life, or

-- want to understand eigenvalues and eigenvectors.
+- want to understand eigenvalues and eigenvectors and what they mean.